 - Maximum monetary sanction for non-compliance (if applicable)

-- Description of corrective or other action, if any, that must be taken
+- Description of corrective or other action, if any

 - Deadline for taking the required actions or providing a written response to the notification.
 This deadline must be at least 3 days (not including holidays) after the service of the notification.